Destruction From Hurricane Helene Highlights Gaps and Lack of Insurance

 “Homeowners and business owners should have a proactive conversation on an annual basis with trusted professionals about potential catastrophes, potential losses, interruptions, and to confirm that they are current with trends and costs,” Vecchiarelli said, adding that those insured should consider maximum limits available.

-“In addition to FEMA [Federal Emergency Management Agency], there may be private insurance carriers and excess limit options.
+“In addition to [the Federal Emergency Management Agency (FEMA)], there may be private insurance carriers and excess limit options.
 For some uninsured and primary homeowners, it is possible they may be eligible for some benefits from FEMA.
 However, it is not guaranteed, and benefits historically have been inconsistent,” Vecchiarelli said.

 As Hurricane Milton nears Florida, it could potentially affect a half-million single-family and multifamily homes in the Tampa Bay and Sarasota metropolitan areas alone with its storm surge.
-The reconstruction cost value would be approximately $123 billion, according to CoreLogic.
+The reconstruction cost could be as much as $123 billion, according to CoreLogic.

 Mary Lou Lang